pierre-rouleau/usrhome/readme.rst

                                      prints the positional arguments, the value of ``"$*"`` and ``"$@"``  helping you remember the basic differences.
 Try it by passing a glob_ to it like ``*``.
+                                   - Implemented in: `usrhome/ibin/setfor-alias`_ as a shell function.

 ``info-shell``                     Show current and default shell environment variable names
                                    and values.

+                                   - Implemented in: `usrhome/ibin/setfor-alias`_ as a simple alias.
 ================================== ================================================================

 Terminal Window Control